laurgao/qaoa-weighted-maxcut/README.md

 11 is filled with comments from debugging.

 10:27 PM: I have updated notebook 11.
+It's no longer filled with comments from debugging.
+But 5 and all the others still are.

 Also, I realized that all the content from 8.ipynb got deleted somehow.
 I'm positive I spammed ctrl+s in the Jupyter Notebook editor 10 times before closing, but... oh well.
 There goes the notebook I spent 5 hours debugging and 2 hours making the comments and structure perfect.